 ‘Stewart Island’ by Fleur Adcock is an eighteen line poem which is written as one block of text and is constructed in free verse.
-This means that the poem reads as a conversation, rather than structured lines of verse.
+This means that the poem reads like a conversation, rather than structured lines of verse.

 Before reading this piece it is important to note that the speaker is more than likely the poet herself, Fleur Adcock and that the children mentioned in lines 12 and 14 are likely Adcock’s own.
 Adcock is from New Zealand, and this island, which is located to the south is somewhere she felt represented all that was wrong with her homeland.